thejoshwolfe/yauzl/README.md

 will result in the `callback` receiving an `err`.
 This default behavior is so that clients not accounting for encrypted files aren't surprised by bogus file data.

+The `start` (inclusive) and `end` (exclusive) options are byte offsets into this entry's file data, and can be used to obtain part of an entry's file data rather than the whole thing.
+If either of these options are specified and non-`null`, then the above options must be used to obain the file's raw data.
+Speficying `{start: 0, end: entry.compressedSize}` will result in the complete file, which is effectively the default values for these options, but note that unlike omitting the options, when you specify `start` or `end` as any non-`null` value, the above requirement is still enforced that you must also pass the appropriate options to get the file's raw data.

-It's also possible for the `readStream` to emit errors for several reasons.
+It's possible for the `readStream` provided to the `callback` to emit errors for several reasons.
 For example, if zlib cannot decompress the data, the zlib error will be emitted from the `readStream`.
 Two more error cases (when `validateEntrySizes` is `true`) are if the decompressed data has too many or too few actual bytes compared to the reported byte count from the entry's `uncompressedSize` field.